 David Adams, “Salvation Army Welcome Australian Initiative to Support Victims of Forced Marriage,” Sight Magazine (February 15, 2018).
 The Salvation Army has welcomed the Australian government’s announcement that survivors of forced marriage will have access to up to 200 days of support, regardless of whether they participate in criminal proceedings.
 The announcement of a 12-month trial of the initiative was made at a modern slavery seminar organized by the Salvation Army Freedom Partnership to End Modern Slavery and the Walk Free Foundation.
 Read more.

 Don Weber, “Bill Would Establish a New Minimum Age for Marriage in Kentucky,” Spectrum News (February 15, 2018).
 Senate Bill 48, which would set a minimum marriage age of 17 in Kentucky, was introduced during a meeting of the Senate Standing Committee on Judiciary.
-Donna Pollard, founder of a non-profit which supports survivors of sexual exploitation and herself as survivors of child marriage, testified in support of the bill alongside Jeanne Smoot of the Tahirih Justice Center.
+Donna Pollard, a survivor of child marriage and founder of a non-profit which supports survivors of sexual exploitation, testified in support of the bill alongside Jeanne Smoot of the Tahirih Justice Center.
 Read more.

 Stephanie Nolasco, “Former Child Bride Who Helped Take Down Cult Leader Warren Jeffs Speaks out in New Documentary,” Fox News (February 19, 2018).
 At age 14, Elissa Wall was forced to marry her 19-year-old cousin by cult leader Warren Jeffs.
 She later became the lead witness in the trial which ultimately put Jeffs behind bars.
 Now 31, Wall tells her story as part of A&E’s documentary “Warren Jeffs: Prophet of Evil.”
 She spoke with Fox News about her ordeal.
 Read more.